Long-term care facility in Stanwood records 94 coronavirus infections

 Since the first case was reported late last month, 94 people associated with a long-term care facility in Stanwood have tested positive for the novel coronavirus, according to the Snohomish Health District.

 The number of cases at Josephine Caring Community nearly tripled in the last three days, the district reported.
+This is the second large outbreak connected to the facility, located about 50 miles north of Seattle.

 “As we learned early on in this pandemic, COVID-19 infections can spread incredibly fast in congregate living environments like these,” Dr. Chris Spitters, the county’s health officer, said in a statement.
 “This is why we have taken such drastic measures in Snohomish County and statewide to protect these vulnerable populations.”